shakshi/Recommedation-System-Yelp-Dataset/README.md

 Built a recommendation system to predict the ratings a user will give to a set of businesses.
 Yelp dataset is mined to extract interesting and useful information about businesses and users.

 ## Dataset
-Yelp dataset contains restaurants' data and user reviews and ratings for each restaurant.
+Yelp dataset contains restaurants' data and user reviews and ratings for each restaurant. <br>
+60% of dataset is used to train the recommedation engine and 40% is used as test data.

 ## Approach
 The system is a hybrid recommendation system.